masacheung/Triolingo/README.md

 ### Dictionary
 ![alt text](https://github.com/masacheung/Triolingo/blob/main/frontend/src/styles/img/dictionary.gif)

 Users can search vocabulary with up to four different languages, English, Korean, Japanese and Spanish.
 Dictionary will generated definition, example, synonym and audio pronunciation.
-Users can also create the flash card to store the information for feature use.
+Users can also create the flash card to store the information for future use.

 ---